 - national identity, patriotism and statebuilding,

-tl;dr, basically, a few years ago I became interested with the language after listening to several modern Russian songs.
+tl;dr, basically, a few years ago I became interested in the language after hearing a song by Zemfira on Soundcloud.
+True story.
 One thing led to another and soon I was not only studying Russian but reading extensively on contemporary Russian culture and politics.
 The classic literature/Tsarist Russia/”truly Russophilic” stage of development was noticeably absent.
 The Syrian crisis of 2013 and the following events opened my eyes to what seemed to be a decline in American expertise on (and understanding of) Russian affairs; a void which younger, more naive me was more than happy to work to fill.

 In a nutshell, my interest in Russia stems partly from practical application, partly from curiosity, and partly from genuine desire to understand modern Russia.
 The Russia Bug bit me, but it belonged to a slightly different species: one with a pleasant chirp, but also sharp teeth, and the eyes of Vladimir Putin.